Pain has a huge and growing impact on patients, families, communities and healthcare systems around the globe.1

 Grünenthal aims to positively impact society and the world we live in – with and beyond its core business.
 We have a deep commitment to our patients and their families, our employees, our customers and investors, and the communities in which we operate.
 We focus on creating sustainable value in the three areas that matter most to our stakeholders: Patient, People and Planet.

-Grünenthal’s social responsibility towards its workforce encompasses fair working conditions, workplace safety and health protection, training and development and the merit-based promotion of diversity, inclusion and equal opportunities.
+We aim to generate sustainable value in crucial areas such as fair working conditions, workplace safety and health protection, training and development and the merit-based promotion of diversity, inclusion and equal opportunities.
 We are certified as a Great Place to Work® in 20 countries.

-Employees across the organisation dedicated more than 4,000 hours of their time to community volunteering in 2024 during our Grünenthal Gives initiative.
+Employees across the organisation dedicated more than 4,300 hours of their time to community volunteering in 2025 during our Grünenthal Gives initiative.

 Grünenthal is a unique place to work – a mid-sized, science-driven company that is on a journey.